SuperTux/supertux/README.md

 SuperTux.

 `data/credits.txt`
-: Credits for people that contributed to the creationof SuperTux.
-(You can view these in the game menuas well.)
+: Credits for people that contributed to the creation of SuperTux.
+(You can view these in the game menu as well.)

 `data/README`
 : Licensing information about the data.